mithundeb/mithundeb.github.io/_pages/project_info/GCandTN.md

 Key objectives of this work:

-1. Use numerical modeling to investigate the accuracy of the Garrett and Cummins (2005) for two independent ocean basins connected by a single channel, and subsequently check the efficacy of the underlying assumptions to improve resource assessment for multi-channel and multi-constituents systems.
+1. Use numerical modeling to investigate the accuracy of the Garrett and Cummins (2005) for two independent ocean basins connected by a single channel, and subsequently check the efficacy of the underlying assumptions to improve resource assessment for multi-channel and multi-constituent systems.

 2. The application of the International Electrotechnical Commission (IEC) standards for tidal stream energy resource characterization.
 Specific IEC requirements considered here include - model selection (2D vs. 3D), model grid resolution, model validation, simulation period, harmonic forcing, the inclusion of energy extraction, model calibration and validation, and the result analysis.